 Maria comes to SBS with over ten years of public sector experience and a substantial knowledge of City procurement, most recently at the Mayor’s Office of Contract Services, where she specialized in construction, health and human service contract analysis.

 Maria holds a B.A. in Environmental Science from Wesleyan University, a Masters degree in environmental studies from Long Island University and a Masters degree in public administration from the School of Public Affairs at CUNY’s Baruch College.

-As First Deputy Commissioner, Andy supervises the programmatic, fiscal and regulatory activities of agency operations.
-Andy has been with the New York City Department of Small Business Services since 1996, and has worked in City government for 21 years.
-His career in public service includes serving as Chief Litigation Counsel for the New York City Campaign Finance Board and as an Assistant Corporation Counsel for the City's Law Department in the General Litigation and Condemnation Divisions.
+As Deputy Commissioner for Legal & Regulatory Affairs, Andy serves as General Counsel for the agency and oversees fiscal and administrative activities of agency operations, including procurement, property management, and waterfront permitting.
+In his work with SBS, he has drafted and assisted in passage of legislation at City and State levels, Andy has been with the New York City Department of Small Business Services since 1996, and has worked in City government for over 25 years.
+His career in public service includes serving as Chief Litigation Counsel for the New York City Campaign Finance Board and as an Assistant Corporation Counsel in the General Litigation and Condemnation Divisions for the City's Law Department.

-Andy is a graduate of New York City public schools and Brooklyn Law School.
+Andy is a graduate of New York City public schools and a cum laude graduate of Brooklyn Law School.
 Prior to his service with the City, he worked as a Ranger in the National Park Service at the Statue of Liberty, Ellis Island, and Saratoga Battlefield.

 Assistant Commissioner, Finance